-Organizations of all sizes use Storage Area Networks (SANs) to increase storage utilization rates (i.e. multiple hosts accessing the storage devices), improve application performance and availability, and to heighten security and data protection capabilities.
+Organizations of all sizes use Storage Area Networks (SANs) to increase storage utilization rates (i.e., multiple hosts accessing the storage devices), improve application performance and availability, and to heighten security and data protection capabilities.

 By presenting storage devices to hosts such that they appear to be locally attached storage, SANs also facilitate the presentation of storage to users

-Benefits of SAN Storage
+SAN and NAS Storage

 Both SAN and network attached storage NAS are methods of managing storage centrally and sharing that storage with multiple hosts (servers).

 However, NAS is Ethernet-based, while SAN can use Ethernet and Fiber Channel.

 In addition, while SAN focuses on high performance and low latency, Network Attached Storage NAS focuses on ease of use, manageability, scalability, and lower total cost of ownership (TCO).

 Unlike SAN, NAS storage controllers partition the storage and then own the file system.

 Effectively this makes a NAS server look like a Windows or UNIX/Linux server to the server consuming the storage.